s3942372/CCS_Blog/posts/first-blog-post.md

 ![borders are back](/week_1_homework/atleastigottheborderback.png)

 Finally got the grid as squares.
 It only took an hour of me staring at my laptop in confused frustration.
-Changed the code in line 12 from 'square (100 * x, 100 * y, 100, 100)' to 'rect (100 * x, 100 * y, 100, 100)' and it was fixed.
+Changed the code in line 12 from 'square (100 * x, 100 * y, 100, 100)' to 'rect (100 * x, 100 * y, 100, 100)' and it was fixed. it was actually frustratingly easy and simple in hindsight.

 ![it's a grid now](/week_1_homework/hellyeahididit.png)

+Finished(?) product:

+<iframe src="https://editor.p5js.org/s3942372/full/I971ryDnE" width="500px" height="500px"></iframe>

 # Week 2 Homework